fvilarinho/cicdzerotohero/README.md

 After that, just execute the command `./deploy.sh` in your project directory.
 Follow the instructions in the console of your instance.

+To undeploy, just execute the command `./undeploy.sh` in your project directory.

-If you want to customize the specifications of your instance, please edit the attribute `instance` in `iac/modules/stackscript`
+If you want to customize the specifications of your provisioning/setup, please edit `iac/modules/provisioning` and/or `iac/modules/setup`.

 If you